-Ladies and Gentlemen
+Ladies and Gentlemen:

-This opinion is furnished to you in connection with the Registration Statement on Form S-1 (the "Registration Statement"), filed by ProSomnus, Inc., a Delaware corporation (the "Company"), with the Securities and Exchange Commission (the "Commission") in connection with the registration under the Securities Act of 1933, as amended (the "Securities Act"), of (i) the issuance of up to 5,454,524 shares of the Company's common stock, \$0.0001 par value per share ("Common Stock"), upon the exercise of certain warrants, each of which is exercisable at a price of \$1.00 per share (the "Transaction Warrants" and, the underlying shares, the "Primary Offering Shares") and (ii) the issuance by the Company, and the offer and sale from time to time by the selling securityholders named in the Registration Statement, of (a) 10,426,000 shares of Common Stock issuable upon the conversion of the Company's Series A Preferred Stock, \$0.0001 par value per share ("Series A Preferred Stock, par value \$0.0001, dated Sptember 20, 2023 (the "Preferred Conversion Shares"), pursuant to the Company's Certificate of Designations, Preferences and Rights of Series A Convertible Preferred Stock, par value \$0.0001, dated Sptember 20, 2023 (the "Preferred Michael Sptember 30, 2026 (the "Preferred Pik Shares"), (c) 14,956,434 shares of Common Stock issuable upon the conversion of the Company's Senior Secured Convertible Exchange Notes due December 6, 2025 (the "Senior Exchange Notes"), which were issued under that certain Indenture (the "Senior Exchange Notes Indenture"), dated October 11, 2023, by and among the Company, ProSomnus Holdings, Inc. and ProSomnus Sleep Technologies, Inc. (the "Subsidiary Guarantors"), as guarantors, and Wilmington Trust, National Association (the "Trustee"), as trustee and collateral agent, and the Company's Subordinated Secured Convertible Exchange Notes Michael Spares"), which were issued under that certain Indenture (the "Subordinated Secured Convertible Notes (the "Exchange Notes Indentures"), dated October 11, 202
+This opinion is furnished to you in connection with the Registration Statement on Form S-1 (the "Registration Statement"), filed by ProSomnus, Inc., a Delaware corporation (the "Company"), with the Securities and Exchange Commission (the "Commission") in connection with the registration under the Securities Act of 1933, as amended (the "Securities Act"), of the offer and sale from time to time by the selling securityholders named in the Registration Statement of (a) 10,426,000 shares of the Company's common stock, \$0.0001 par value per share ("Common Stock"), issuable upon the conversion of the Company's Series A Preferred Stock, \$0.0001 par value per share ("Series A Preferred Stock" and, such shares, the "Preferred Conversion Shares"), pursuant to the Company's Certificate of Designations, Preferences and Rights of Series A Convertible Preferred Stock, par value \$0.0001, dated September 20, 2023 (the "Certificate of Designations"), (b) 5,454,524 shares of Common Stock issuable upon the exercise of certain warrants, each of which is exercisable at a price of \$1.00 per share (the "Transaction Warrants" and, the underlying shares of Common Stock, the "Warrant Shares"), (c) 2,502,315 shares of Common Stock issuable as dividends to holders of Series A Preferred Stock through September 30, 2026 (the "Preferred PIK Shares"), (d) 14,956,434 shares of Common Stock issuable upon the conversion of the Company's Senior Secured Convertible Notes due December 6, 2025 (the "Senior Exchange Notes"), which were issued under that certain Indenture (the "Senior Exchange Note Indenture"), dated October 11, 2023, by and among the Company, ProSomnus Holdings, Inc. and ProSomnus Sleep Technologies, Inc. (the "Subsidiary Guarantors"), as guarantors, and Wilmington Trust, National Association (the "Trustee"), as trustee and collateral agent, and the Company's Subordinated Secured Convertible Notes due 2026 (the "Subordinated Exchange Notes" and, together with the Senior Exchange Notes, the "Exchange Notes" and, such shares of Common Stock issuable upon conversion of the Exchange Notes, the "Exchange Note Shares"), which were issued under that certain Indenture (the "Subordinated Exchange Note Indenture" and, together with the Senior Exchange Note Indenture, the "Exchange Note Indentures"), dated October 11, 2023, by and among the Company, the Subsidiary Guarantors, and the Trustee, (e) 3,704,760 shares of Common Stock issuable upon the conversion of the Company's Senior Secured Convertible Notes due December 6, 2025 (the "Existing Senior Notes"), which were issued under that certain Indenture (the "Senior Existing Note Indenture" and, together with the Senior Exchange Note Indenture, the "Senior Note Indentures"), dated December 6, 2022, by and among the Company, the Subsidiary Guarantors, and the Trustee, and the Company's Subordinated Secured Convertible Notes due April 6, 2026 (the "Existing Subordinated Notes" and, together with the Existing Senior Notes, the "Existing Notes" and, together with the Exchange Notes, the "Convertible Notes" and, such shares of Common Stock issuable upon conversion of the Existing Notes, the "Existing Note Shares"), which were issued under that certain Indenture (the "Subordinated Existing Note Indenture" and, together with the Subordinated Exchange Note Indenture, the "Subordinated Note Indentures"; the Subordinated Note Indentures and the Senior Note Indentures, the "Indentures"), dated December 6, 2022, by and among the Company, the Subsidiary Guarantors, and the Trustee, and (f) 8,228,255 shares of Common Stock issuable as dividends to holders of Subordinated Exchange Notes and the Existing Subordinated Notes (the "PIK Note Shares" and, together with the Preferred Conversion Shares, the Warrant Shares, the Preferred PIK Shares, the Exchange Note Shares and the Existing Note Shares, the "Securities").